file9.ai

 Military and Security

-• No regular military forces present
+• No regular military forces: Military activity is restricted.

 Transportation